 The appointment with a future landlord was in Corvallis, Oregon at 5:00 PM on Saturday afternoon.
 At this time I was employed full-time as a Human Resource Administrator and in ministry full-time in the evening and on weekends.
 Sometimes when you are gainfully employed full-time and in ministry full-time, Saturdays can become quite full for all that needs to be accomplished.
 This was one of those overflowing days.

 Upon leaving the store, I noticed it was 4:00 PM, not possible to make the two-hour trip (minimum) to Corvallis, Oregon.
 Angela and I stood outside the store while I called my son, Shawn in Corvallis, Oregon.
 At this time, Shawn was a senior in Engineering at Oregon State University in Corvallis, working part-time at an engineering firm.
 I asked him if he would meet Dave, the future landlord, at the potential rental house.
-Since I had received a prophetic word earlier that year that I was moving from “Gilgal to Bethel” and the house was on Bethel Street, I was fairly certain this was the one.
+Since I had received a prophetic word earlier that year that I was moving from “Gilgal to Bethel” and the house was on Bethel Place, I was fairly certain this was the one.
 Unfortunately, I did not have Dave’s phone number with me and I did not want to miss the opportunity to look at the house.